foodfight/showz/scripts/episode-53-chef-internals.md

 * execution phase .. notifications resolution
 * handlers execution (report/exception) & optional node.save
 * Digging deep inside a run context: what it holds, which all chef core components (e.g runner, provider etc) needs run context to function
-* What are the "god" objects in chef?
 * Digging deep inside a provider (we can talk about resource, but theres not moch).
   * the notion of convergence, how why_run works, how to make an arbitrary resource (custom) why_run compatible
   * how the action_* works